f5devcentral/f5-agility-labs-xc/docs/class6/module1/lab2.rst

     |lab015|

 19. Test the HTTP service.
-In the web shell type:
+In the web shell type (should be double dashe in curl command before head as pictured in example output):

     **curl --head http://10.0.5.253**